Physical Security MindMap

 Card Readers / Badges

 Card readers are electronic systems used to control who is authorized to pass through a door into the building or into different rooms within the building.
 There are two major types of card reader systems.
 Contact & Contactless.
 In contact systems an employee must swipe their card through the reader for older magnetic readers.
-In newer contactless systems an employees only needs to hold their card near the RFID (Radio Frequency ID) systems.
+In newer contactless systems an employee only needs to hold their card near the RFID (Radio Frequency ID) systems.

 Badges are simply an employee name and photo on a card.